muqsit-azeem/pomdp-explainable-strategies/ReadMe_aaai.md

+# Supplementary experimental data for the submission 7108: "Explainable Finite-Memory Policies for Partially Observable Markov Decision Processes"

 There are two sets of benchmarks stored in separate directories, along with a specific Python script to generate the corresponding tables.